Welcome to the Canada Arab Business Council

 Results of Canada Arab Business Survey

-In 2016, the CABC surveyed over 150 member and other companies doing business between Canada and Arab countries to identify the opportunities and challenges they face in the region and in Canada.
+In 2016, the CABC surveyed members and other companies doing business between Canada and Arab countries to identify the opportunities and challenges they face in the region and in Canada.
 The Council will use the results from the survey to frame recommendations for governments to facilitate two-way trade and investment and to strengthen services to CABC members.
-The survey was conducted by Daniela Stratulativ, CABC’s Policy & Business Strategy Advisor and PhD candidate at Rotman School of Management.
+The survey was conducted by Daniela Stratulativ, CABC’s Policy & Business Strategy Advisor.
 The Council thanks Etihad Airways for their support for the survey.